metaplex-foundation/js/README.md

 const file = new MetaplexFile(buffer, 'my-file.txt');
 ```

-And the later by using the `fromFile` static method which accepts a `File` object as defined in the browser.
+And the latter by using the `fromFile` static method which accepts a `File` object as defined in the browser.

 ```ts
 const browserFile: File = event.target.files[0];